For the last few years, I've created Prayer Battle Plans for situations in my life.

 5) If a battle is over, I keep praying it for a few days afterwards.
 I read back over it and see what God has done.
 I write down my final updates so I can go back and remember how God showed up on my behalf.
 And I thank Him for it all.
 Even when it didn't turn out how I may have asked in the beginning.
 I keep these old battle plans in a folder and when I'm facing a new battle that seems overwhelming, I go back and read through them and fill myself up with hope.
 That's the thing about these battle plans, they fill me up with hope.
 They help me to see clearly what God has done and builds up my faith for the next battle.

 I stand in awe of God.
 He keeps His Word.

 Even to someone selfish like me.

-If you have an area of your life where you want to see God show up, I encourage you to make a battle plan.
+If you have an area of your life where you want to see God show up, I encourage you to make a Prayer Battle Plan.
 Pray and believe that God will show up.
 That He will keep His Word.
 That He will do what He says He will do.

 If you have any questions, feel free to contact me.